jquery/jquery-ui/README.md

 Run the unit tests manually with appropriate browsers and any local web server.
 See our [environment setup](CONTRIBUTING.md#environment-minimum-required) and [information on running tests](CONTRIBUTING.md#running-the-tests).

 You can also run the unit tests inside phantomjs by [setting up your environment](CONTRIBUTING.md#user-content-environment-recommended-setup).

-## jQuery-UI-x
-With minimize and restore button in dialog title, based on jquery-ui.